Call Today (978) 362-2396

 It’s a job for a professional, but installation is fast, so your installation costs will remain affordable.

-What are Some Reasons to Choose Engineered Wood Siding?
+Reasons to Choose Engineered Wood Siding?

 Engineered wood siding offers a variety of benefits that may convince you to use this hardy siding option during your home remodel.
 Here are a few advantages of using engineered wood siding:

-Engineered Wood Siding is Durable.
+Wood Siding is Durable.

 When you upgrade your home, you want it to last, and engineered wood siding lasts for years without aging.
 Siding is even rated to withstand harsh weather events.

-Engineered Wood Siding is Environmentally Friendly.
+Wood Siding is Environmentally Friendly.

 The process used to manufacture isn’t hard on the environment, and the end-result uses fewer of the planet’s resources than other types of siding.

-Engineered Wood Siding is Affordable.
+Wood Siding is Affordable.

 You want the best for your home, and it’s important to choose a type of siding that offers long-lasting performance, and that’s also affordable.
 Engineered wood siding fits those criteria.

-Engineered Wood Siding is Resistant to Mildew and Damage.
+Wood Siding is Resistant to Mildew and Damage.

 The outer layer of engineered wood siding is designed to reduce the growth of contaminants like mold and mildew, and it can even help limit insect invasions.

-Engineered Wood Siding Doesn’t Require Much Maintenance.
+Wood Siding Doesn’t Require Much Maintenance.

 With the appearance of real wood and none of the time-consuming upkeep, engineered wood siding is an excellent option when you want a maintenance-free exterior.